TroelsMortensen/CodeLabs/Tutorials/BlazorTodoTutorialPart1/003 Project structure.md

 > Components are unit of deployment.
 They are the smallets entities  that can be deployed as part of a system.
 In Java, they are jar files.
 In .NET they are DDLs.
 >

-In Java components are often organized in modules, in .NET components can be organized into various *projects*.
+In Java, components are often organized in modules.
+In .NET, components can be organized into various *projects*.
 Components can be considered a bit like lego-building blocks, with the intention that you used these blocks til construct the system.
 They provide modularity, so building-blocks can easily be swapped out.

 This means your .NET app could be structured using an approach like below, roughly sketched.
 Notice that some "packages" have a little upside-down two-pronged fork above the name.
-This indicates a "sub-system" in Astah, we use it to represent components/projects/modules.
+This indicates a "sub-system" in Astah, and we use it to represent components/projects/modules.
 Inside each, you can have packages.
 Inside packages, you find interfaces, classes, and the like.

 ![](Resources/FinalAppStructure.png)